News-Times (Forest Grove): History

-Pamplin Media Group launched the Hillsboro Tribune in nearby Hillsboro in September 2012, which then competed with The Hillsboro Argus.
+In 1980, McGilvra sold his papers to The Guard Publishing Co., which published The Register-Guard.
+Five years later the company entered an agreement with Eagle Newspapers to manage its five weekly newspapers in Washington County.
+In 1987, Eagle Newspapers and The Guard Publishing Co., merged their newspapers near Portland to create a new joint venture, which was called Community Newspapers, Inc. The business was sold to Steve Clark in 1996.
+In August 2000, Community Newspapers was acquired by Pamplin Communications, passing ownership of the News-Times to Pamplin Media Group.Pamplin Media Group launched the Hillsboro Tribune in nearby Hillsboro in September 2012, which then competed with The Hillsboro Argus.
 The Argus' publisher then launched the Forest Grove Leader in October 2012.
 The News-Times' publisher claimed the launch of the second Forest Grove newspaper was retaliation for starting the Hillsboro paper.
 The competition between the media companies was the focus of a "Think Out Loud" segment on Oregon Public Broadcasting in November 2012 featuring News-Times publisher John Schrag.
 The Argus and Leader were later merged into a single paper called the Washington County Argus, which ceased publication in 2017.

-Schrag, a former Willamette Week editor, became the paper's editor in the mid-2000s, and the News-Times won several statewide awards for general excellence during his tenure.
-Nikki DeBuse became the News-Times publisher on February 1, 2016.

 In August 2019, owner Pamplin Media announced that a new Hillsboro edition of the News-Times would be launched on August 14, replacing the Pamplin-owned Hillsboro Tribune, which had been in publication since 2012.
 The final newsprint edition under the Tribune name was published on August 7, 2019, and the first "Hillsboro Edition" of the News-Times was published on August 14, 2019.
 The two papers were already owned by the same company, and had been operating out of the same office in Forest Grove since the Tribune's inception.

-Details

-As of 2014, the paper had a circulation of 3,102 for its weekly run.
-Nikki DeBuse is the publisher and Mark Miller the editor of the newspaper, which is owned by Pamplin Media Group.
-The News-Times is published on Wednesdays.
+In June 2024, Robert B. Pamplin Jr. sold his newspaper company, including the News-Times, to Carpenter Media Group.